microsoft/RulesEngine/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ---

-_For more details please check out [Rules Engine Wiki](https://github.com/microsoft/RulesEngine/wiki)._
+_For more details please check out [Rules Engine Wiki](https://github.com/asulwer/RulesEngine/wiki)._